 Remember that library of poker books I mentioned?
 Poker is a subject, and if you want to win, it had better be your major.
 Check out the games section at a bookstore.
 See the shelves full of poker knowledge?
 If you want to be the best — if you are not the best you are going to lose — you need to read and memorize and ponder.
 My grades dropped off while I was gambling — not because of the time I spent at the casinos, but because I was reading Hellmuth and Vorhaus instead of Shakespeare and Mills.

 Okay with taking a businessman’s paycheque from him?
 How about grandpa’s retirement money, or a welfare cheque from a mother of three?
 There is nothing gentlemanly (or gentlewomanly) about good poker play.
 Yes, the pros seem as cool as 007, but you’ve got to burn your humanity out for years before you can achieve their level of disinterested speculation.
 Poker is about destroying others’ strategies, nothing else.

-I once realized I was playing far too gently against female opponents; being the best poker player you can means fixing leaks like that.
+I once realized I was playing far too gently against female opponents; being the best poker player you can means fixing leaks like that, if you want a good poker player visit https://www.bitbola.me.
 For the next week I concentrated on insulting and badgering women at the table — strangely enough this strategy was most effective at knocking males off their game.
 I did not act like a jerk because I had to; I did it because I did not want to.

 Want is the enemy of good poker.
 Most of us want to be nice.